Solving a Random Asymmetric TSP Exactly in Quasi-Polynomial Time w.h.p: Introduction

 We implicitly study a case where $L(n)/n\to\infty$.
-We will assume that the costs $C(i,j)$ are now independent copies of the uniform $[0,1]$ random variable $U[0,1]$.
+Historically, researchers have considered the case where the costs $C(i,j)$ are independent copies of the uniform $[0,1]$ random variable $U[0,1]$.
 This model was first considered by Karp \cite{K1}.
-He proved the surprising result that \beq{Karp}{ Z_{\ATSP}-Z_{\AP}=o(1)\text{ w.h.p.} } Since w.h.p. $Z_{\AP}>1$ we see that this rigorously explained the observed quality of the assignment bound.
+He proved the surprising result that \beq{Karp}{ Z_{\ATSP}-Z_{\AP}=o(1)\text{ w.h.p.} } Since w.h.p. $Z_{\AP}>1$, we see that this gives a rigorous explanation for the previous observation that the \AP often gives extremely good bounds on the \ATSP.
 Karp \cite{K1} proved \eqref{Karp} constructively, analysing an $O(n^3)$ {\em patching} heuristic that transformed an optimal AP solution into a good ATSP solution.
-Karp and Steele \cite{KS} simplified and sharpened this analysis, and Dyer and Frieze \cite{DF} improved the error bound of a related more elaborate algorithm to $O\left(\frac{(\lo n)^4}{n\lo\lo n}\right)$.
-Frieze and Sorkin \cite{FS} reduced the error bound to $O\brac{\frac{(\lo n)^2}{n}}$ \whp\ One might think that with such a small gap between $Z_{\AP}$ and $Z_{\ATSP}$, that branch and bound might run in polynomial time \whp\ Indeed one is encouraged by the recent results of Dey, Dubey and Molinaro \cite{DDM} and Borst, Dadush, Huiberts and Tiwari \cite{BD} that with a similar integrality gap, branch and bound with LP based bounds solves random multi-dimensional knapsack problems in polynomial time w.h.p.
+Karp and Steele \cite{KS} simplified and sharpened this analysis, and Dyer and Frieze \cite{DF} improved the error bound through the analysis of a related more elaborate algorithm to $O\left(\frac{\log^4n}{n\log\log n}\right)$.
+Frieze and Sorkin \cite{FS} reduced the error bound to \beq{diff}{ Z_{\ATSP}-Z_{\AP}\leq\frac{\z\log^2n}{n}\text{ w.h.p.} } Frieze and Sorkin also used this result to give an $e^{n^{1/2+o(1)}}$ time algorithm to solve the \ATSP exactly w.h.p.
+The main result of this paper is that we significantly improve this run-time, reducing the exponent from $n^{1/2+o(1)}$ to $\log^{2+o(1)}n$.
+Our result also allows for a larger class of random distributions for $C$.

-The algorithm with the best known worst-case time for solving the \ATSP exactly is the $O(n^22^n)$ dynamic programming algorithm of Held and Karp~\cite{HK}.
-Given that $Z_{\ATSP}-Z_{\AP}$ is usually so small, it is clearly of interest to see if using $Z_{\AP}$ as a bound in a branch and bound algorithm will produce an optimum solution in polynomial time w.h.p.
-Frieze and Sorkin showed the following improvement over the worst-case:

-Bellmore and Malone \cite{BeMa} claimed that the expected running time of a branch and bound algorithm for this problem was bounded by $O(n^4)$.
-Lenstra and Rinnooy Kan \cite{LeR} and Zhang \cite{Zh} pointed out the failiure to account for conditioning in this analysis.

-Our main result shows that w.h.p. branch and bound does not run in polynomial time.
-Let $D=\{(i,i):\;i\in [n]\}$.
-These edges will be excluded from consideration i.e. we make $C(i,i)=\infty$ for $i\in [n]$.
-In any use of $Z_{\AP}$ as a lower bound to \ATSP, it is natural to avoid using loops $(i,i)$.
-Unfortunately it is NP-hard to avoid cycles of length two.